LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/environment-setup.md

 If you already have a 1.16 mod that you would like to follow these tutorials with, you should make sure you're using the same Minecraft and mappings version.
 Open your `build.gradle`.

-In the `dependencies` block I have `minecraft 'net.minecraftforge:forge:1.16.5-36.1.0'`.
+In the `dependencies` block I have `minecraft "net.minecraftforge:forge:1.16.5-36.1.0"`.
 The important part is that you're on 1.16.5, the forge version matters less.

-In the `minecraft` block I have `mappings channel: 'official', version: '1.16.5'`.
+In the `minecraft` block I have `mappings channel: "official", version: "1.16.5"`.
 Your mappings are what determine the names of the methods from vanilla Minecraft that you have to interact with.
 If you change your mappings you should be able to automatically update your existing code.
 Run the `./gradlew -PUPDATE_MAPPINGS="1.16.5" -PUPDATE_MAPPINGS_CHANNEL="official" updateMappings` command in your main mod folder (same as above, windows uses CMD instead of terminal and does not have the `./` prefix).

 Now you should be ready to follow along with the rest of my tutorials!